Coming from Rust

 Lifetimes

-No 'a, no 'static, no "does not live long enough" errors with cryptic suggestions about adding lifetime bounds.
-The compiler infers all of this.
-You will never see a lifetime annotation in Loon code because the syntax for them does not exist.
+No 'a, no 'static, no "does not live long enough" trailed by a cryptic hint about adding lifetime bounds.
+The compiler infers all of it.
+You will never read a lifetime annotation in Loon, because the syntax for one does not exist.

 Trait bounds

 No where T: Clone + Send + Sync + 'static cascades.
-Loon's type inference and effect system replace the need for most trait bounds.
-When you write a generic function, the compiler figures out what capabilities the type parameter needs.
+Loon's inference and effect system retire most trait bounds.
+Write a generic function and the compiler works out what capabilities the type parameter needs.

 Turbofish

-No :: syntax anywhere.
+No :: anywhere.
 The compiler always infers type parameters from context.
-If you have ever debugged a turbofish issue, you will appreciate this.
+Anyone who has untangled a turbofish knows the quiet relief of its absence.

-Loon's ownership model is designed so that the compiler resolves borrowing questions silently.
-You will not find yourself restructuring perfectly good code just to make the borrow checker happy.
-If the code is logically correct, it should compile.
+Loon's ownership model is built so the compiler settles borrowing questions silently.
+You will not rearrange sound code to appease a borrow checker.
+If the logic is correct, it should compile.

 Async coloring

 No async/.await coloring problem.
 Concurrency is an effect, handled at the boundary.
-Functions do not need to declare themselves async, and you do not need separate sync and async versions of your APIs.
+Functions never declare themselves async, and you never maintain parallel sync and async versions of an API.

 New Things to Learn